 Recording in Japan - Making That Island Connection.

-Written in 1997 by Mel Lambert
+Written for MIX magazine in 1997 by Mel Lambert

 Given its geographical and cultural position in the scheme of things, the Japanese Recording Industry remains something of a mystery to the majority of us here in the States.
 But, as a growing number of artists, producers and engineers are discovering for themselves, any involvement with a recording or production facility based in that Fair Island is bound to be a memorable experience.
 During a recent swing through the Orient, I had the opportunity for an albeit brief flirtation with the recording scene in Tokyo. and offer the following as a report of my findings.